-At this point, the next level of hosting would cost $399/month.
-And, per the insights of hosting professionals I’ve consulted, even that might not be enough.
+The next level of hosting would cost $399/month.
+And even that might not be enough.

 Meanwhile, this site has never been self-supporting.
-(To be clear: I don’t receive payment when a TV show or movie use the phrase “Mandela Effect,” even as the title.
-I was not a consultant for the X-Files episode, which was fun parody.
-The movie producers never contacted me, either.)
+(To be clear: I don’t receive payment when a TV show or movie use the phrase “Mandela Effect,” even as the title.)

-I’ve kept it online because I feel strongly about this information remaining available.
+I’ve kept this website online because I feel strongly about authentic information remaining available.

-In addition, I’m concerned about the integrity of the information on this site.
-I’m uneasy putting it in the hands of someone I’ve never met in real life.
+Also, I’m concerned about the integrity of the information on this site.

-I’ve already seen people take my words (and others’) and twist them so they suggest something that’s 180-degrees from the original intent.
+Regularly, a small number of mean-spirited people take my words (and others’) and twist them to suggest something that’s 180-degrees from the original intent.
 That’s not okay, but it’s out of my hands.
 (I shake my head, sigh, and feel sorry for them.
 I’m not sure why they feel so threatened by this topic.)

 The immediate choices

-2) Place the content in multiple resources, so it’s available and the original posts and comments remain intact and authentic to the site’s original purpose: to share insights about the Mandela Effect.
+2) Place the content in multiple resources, so it’s available.
+Then, the original posts and comments remain intact and authentic.
+More people can learn the truth about the Mandela Effect.

 I’m putting parts of the site into books, starting with Kindle books.